-This seminar describes the history of segregated education for students with disabilities as well as current best-practices for inclusive education.
-It reviews the evidence behind inclusive approaches and describes a novel 4-year inclusive college program at UC Davis.
-Presenter: Beth Foraker Learning Objectives: 1.
-Articulate the current evidence-base for inclusive educational practices.Describe the continuum of inclusion as crucial to adult outcomes and understand that inclusion in preschool and the early grades is a determining factor in adult outcomes.
-3. Explain how anti-racism and universal design for learning are the key elements in a fully inclusive classroom - creating a learning space that values all students and provides the tools for all students to be successful, self-directed learners.
-MODULE 4: Adulthood February 6, 2023 Panel of Adults with Autism This session involves a panel of adults with autism who share about their personal experiences and address questions raised by the trainees.
-Moderator: TBD Learning Objectives:Discuss the unique personal experiences of three adult panelists with autism.
-2. Critically assess panelists' experiences within the context of their own field/specialty area.
-3. Articulate what systemic changes may be warranted to best serve individuals across the lifespan, including adulthood.
-February 13, 2023 Employment and adults with NDDs This seminar focuses on describing the history of employment challenges faced by individuals with NDD as well as supports and new approaches to enhancing employment opportunities for this population.
-Presenter: Steve Ruder Learning Objectives: Describe current workforce engagement in employment for people an the greature. on the spectrum.Identify and articulate challenges to employment for people with autism.
-3. Identify and explain effective employment strategies and supports for autistic employees.
-February 20, 2023 NO CLASS - PRESIDENTS' DAY HOLIDAY February 20, 2023 NO CLASS - PRESIDENTS' DAY HOLIDAY
+This seminar describes the history of segregated education for students with disabilities as well as current best-practices for inclusive education It reviews the evidence behind inclusive approaches and describes a novel 4-year inclusive college program at UC Davis.
+Presenter: Beth Foraker Learning Objectives: Articulate the current evidence-base for inclusive educational practices.
+Describe the continuum of inclusion as crucial to adult outcomes an understand that inclusion in preschool and the early grades is a determining factor in adult outcomes.
+Explain how anti-racism and universal design for learning are the k elements in a fully inclusive classroom - creating a learning space that values all students and provides the tools for all students to be successful, self-directed learners.
+MODULE 4: Adulthood February 6, 2023 Panel of Adults with Autism This session involves a panel of adults with autism who share about the personal experiences and address questions raised by the trainees.
+Moderator: TBD Learning Objectives: Discuss the unique personal experiences of three adult panelists wi autism.
+Critically assess panelists' experiences within the context of their own field/specialty area.
+Articulate what systemic changes may be warranted to best serve individuals across the lifespan, including adulthood.
+February 13, 2023 Employment and adults with NDDs This seminar focuses on describing the history of employment challeng faced by individuals with NDD as well as supports and new approaches to enhancing employment opportunities for this population.
+Presenter: Steve Ruder Learning Objectives: Describe current workforce engagement in employment for people on the spectrum.
+Identify and articulate challenges to employment for people with autism.
+Identify and explain effective employment strategies and supports for autistic employees.

-February 27, 2023 Neurodiversity -, -, -, -, -, -, -, -, -, -, -, -, -, - This session provides an overview of the neurodiversity movement, the history of disability rights, and differences in models of disability including social models, medical models, and intersectional models.
+February 27, 2023 Neurodiversity 1 coruary 27, 2023 This session provides an overview of the neurodiversity movement, the history of disability rights, and differences in models of disability including social models, medical models, and intersectional models.
 It is led by a neurodivergent researcher.
 Presenter: Patrick Dwyer, Ph.D.
 Candidate Learning Objectives: Discuss the perspective of a writer who supports acceptance of autistic and neurodivergent people.
 Identify and explain similarities and differences between the neurodiversity approach and the social model of disability.
 Outline 3 ways in which a neurodiversity perspective can be integrated into research and practice.
-IV.
-IODULE 5: Considering Culture, Family, and Context March 6, 2023 Social Determinants of Mental Health This session explores a range of social determinants of mental health across multiple levels of analysis.
+M IODULE 5: Considering Culture, Family, and Context March 6, 2023 Social Determinants of Mental Health This session explores a range of social determinants of mental health across multiple levels of analysis.
 Participants are provided opportunities to apply the concepts to clinical cases they have encountered in their training.
 Presenter: Ruth Shim, M.D.
 Learning Objectives: Describe key concepts associated with the social determinants of mental health.
 Evaluate the evidence of the impact of social determinants of mental health on NDD.
 Identify and articulate solutions to address the social determinants of mental health.
 March 13, 2023 Medical Home and Complex Systems This session describes various systems of care for youth with autism and other NDDs.
 It highlights the features of the "medical home" and reviews barriers to establishing and accessing a medical home for youth with NDD.
 Presenter: Charleen Singh, Ph.D., FNP-BC, RN Learning Objectives: Articulate the value in considering the child's culture when establishing a medical home.
 Recognize and describe barriers to establishing a medical home.
 Recognize and apply interventions to overcome equity and or accessibility within the established complex systems.
 March 20, 2023 Panel Discussion with Parents of Children with NDDs